Supporting your child after a kidney transplant

 Medicines and infection

-After your child’s kidney transplant, he or she needs to take medicines.
-These include immunosuppressants.
-These reduce the risk of his or her new kidney being rejected, but they also weaken the body’s resistance to infection.
 Your child has a greater risk of getting infections.
-This includes common infections such as the cold, as well as urine and chest infections.
-It is important to let you transplant unit know if your child is unwell with symptoms of fever, cough or diarrhoea and vomiting Your child may be more ill than usual, or for longer, with an infection.
+This includes common infections such as a cold, as well as urine and chest infections.
+It is important to let you transplant unit know if your child is unwell with symptoms of fever, cough or diarrhoea and vomiting.
+Your child may be more ill than usual, or for longer, with an infection.

 Safer eating